gemini-testing/gemini/doc/programmatic-api.md

 Suite objects have the following properties:

-* `id` – unique numeric id of the suite.
+* `id` – unique numeric identificator of the suite.
 Automatically generated when loading suites.
-* `name` – the name of the suite;
+* `name` – the name of the suite.
 * `children` – array of subsuites of the current suite.
-* `state` – array of the `State` objects, defined in suite.
+* `state` – array of the `State` objects, defined in a suite.

 ### State

 Suite objects have the following properties:

-* `name` – the name of the state;
+* `name` – the name of the state.

 Methods:

-* `shouldSkip(browser)` – returns true if this state should be skipped for browser.
+* `shouldSkip(browser)` – returns `true` if this state should be skipped for a browser.
 Browser is specified in WebDriver capabilities format:

 ```javascript
 state.shouldSkip({browserName: 'firefox', version: '25.0'});
 ```

-## Gathering reference screenshots
+## Gathering Reference Screenshots

 Use `gemini.gather(paths, options)` method.

-`paths` are the array of file paths or directories to run the suites from.
+`paths` is the array of file paths or directories to run the suites from.

 Options:

-* `reporters` – array of reporter to use.
-Each element can be either string (to use corresponding built-in reporter) or reporter function (to use custom reporter).
+* `reporters` – array of reporters to use.
+Each element can be either string (to use corresponding built-in reporter) or reporter function (to use a custom reporter).
 * `grep` - regular expression to filter suites to run.
 By default, all tests will be executed.
 If this option is set, only suites with name matching the pattern will be executed.

-Returns promise, that resolve to a stats object with following keys:
+Returns promise that resolve to a stats object with following keys:

 * `total` - total number of tests executed.
 * `skipped` - number of skipped tests.
 * `errored` - number of errored tests.

-Rejects promise, if critical error occurred.
+Rejects promise if critical error occurred.

-## Running tests
+## Running Tests

 Use `gemini.test(paths, options)` method.

-`paths` are the array of file paths or directories to run the tests from.
+`paths` is the array of file paths or directories to run the tests from.

 Options:

 * `reporters` – array of reporter to use.
-Each element can be either string (to use corresponding built-in reporter) or reporter function (to use custom reporter).
+Each element can be either string (to use corresponding built-in reporter) or reporter function (to use a custom reporter).
 * `tempDir` - directory to save temporary images (current states) to.
 By default, new temp directory will be created.